-Hi, my name is Alex Fitzpatrick!
-I’m a zooarchaeologist and PhD candidate at the University of Bradford in England.
+Hi, my name is Dr. Alex Fitzpatrick.
+I’m a zooarchaeologist and interdisciplinary researcher.

-I received my BA in Classical Archaeology, Anthropology, and Special Honours from CUNY Hunter College in New York in 2015.
+I received my BA in Classical Archaeology, Anthropology, and Special Honours from CUNY Hunter College in 2015.

 In 2016, I received my MSc in Archaeological Sciences from the University of Bradford.
 My dissertation was titled Fishing, Diet, and Environment in the Iron Age of the Northern Isles.